vickyw220/resume-matcher/README.md

 - [x] Actionable suggestions (e.g. "Consider adding 'AWS' — it's mentioned in the job description but not found in your resume")
 - [x] Larger, more complete skills reference list
 - [x] Simple frontend so it's usable without the API docs page
-- [ ] Semantic matching using sentence embeddings (catch synonyms and rephrasing, not just exact keyword matches)
+- [x] Semantic matching using sentence embeddings (catch synonyms and rephrasing, not just exact keyword matches)
+- [x] Rich, actionable suggestions with specific guidance on how to gain each missing skill and an example resume bullet
 - [ ] Save scan history so users can track improvement over time
-- [ ] Deploy live version (frontend + backend) so it's usable without running locally

 ## Why I built this this way